dnlbowers/battleships/README.md

 Last side with a ship still afloat wins.

+##issues/testing
+* Classes and sub classes, I was trying to figure out how to link all objects together.
+At first I was making all classes a sub class of "Player" The after much research I realised that board and ship were not types of player but something the player posessed.
+Realising this I made the board class part of the innit method in player so it celonged to the player but was not a sub class of.

 ## Credits:
 Python OOP Tutorial series by Corey Schafer  - [First of six videos in the series](https://youtu.be/ZDa-Z5JzLYM)